 Being exposed to other travelers ideas about budgets and expenses are valuable resources that we are more than happy to provide.
 We will include areas we should have saved money in Vietnam, plus times we regret not pushing the boat out.

-Our 1 Month in Vietnam Travel Budget and Cost Expectations
+One Month In Vietnam Travel Budget And Cost

 The first thing we did was research.
 A lot of research!
 Some people love it and others hate it but research is key to efficient travel.